A Spectral "schematization" of Homotopy Types: Part II: Algebraic Geometry

 \section{Part II: Algebraic Geometry}

-Homotopy groups of schematic homotopy types are endowed with some additional structure; initially they are asked to be $k$-modules, something that will be dropped later in \cite{G}. $\pi_1$ is asked to operate on the $\pi_i$'s for $i >1$. $\pi_1$ itself is regarded as a group object in $U(k)$.
-Thus it is natural to look for a generalization of homotopy groups to a setting where a putative schematization would naturally take place.\\
+Homotopy groups of schematic homotopy types are endowed with some additional structure; initially they are asked to be $k$-modules, something that will be dropped later in \cite{G2}. $\pi_1$ is asked to operate on the $\pi_i$'s for $i >1$. $\pi_1$ itself is regarded as a group object in $U(k)$.
+As the next step towards defining such a notion of homotopy groups, we further generalize the functor $\pi_{*,X}$ introduced in the previous section.\\